nkatha23/OAK/README.md

 # OAK
-FarmConnect - E-commerce Platform for Farmers FarmConnect is an e-commerce platform designed to connect small and large-scale farmers directly with buyers (corporate and individual) to improve market access, fair pricing, and facilitate easy transactions.
+OakNet - E-commerce Platform for Farmers
+OakNet is an e-commerce platform designed to connect small and large-scale farmers directly with buyers (corporate and individual) to improve market access, fair pricing, and facilitate easy transactions.
 Farmers can upload their products, manage inventory, and sell directly to consumers, while buyers can access various products from farmers, search, filter, and place orders securely.

 Table of Contents
 Project Overview